 Harold Fisher Memorial Opera Scholarship

 Students shortlisted for this award will also be considered for the Sleath Lowrey Scholarship.
 It has been awarded since 1989 and is part of the broader award network called the Acclaim Awards.
-The Rotary Club of Cheltenham sponsors this award annually at a competition of the highest quality classical singing students.
-Applicants will be shortlisted, and those progressing to the next round will be asked to attend an audition between 12-3PM on Monday 25th September 2017.
+The Rotary Club of Cheltenham sponsors this award annually at a competition of the highest quality classical singing students who are also Australian Citizens.
+Applicants will be shortlisted, and those progressing to the next round will be asked to attend an audition between 12-3PM on Monday 24th September 2018 (the same audition as above).

-The total value of the Harold and Erika Fisher Memorial Scholarship in 2016 was $1000.
+The total value of the Harold and Erika Fisher Memorial Scholarship in 2018 is expected to be $1000.

-The total value of the Lowrey scholarship awarded in 2016 was $8,000.
-This comprised of 3 minor awards of $1000 and one major prize of $5000 plus a Linda Britten gown or suit, masterclasses with Valeria Esposito and an immersion trip to Italy.
+The total value of the Lowrey scholarship awarded in 2018 wil be $5,000 plus a $1,350 Linda Britten dress or performance suit (at the discretion of the Board).
+In 2017 the award also included masterclasses with Valeria Esposito and an immersion trip to Italy.

 Open and closing dates